OXID-eSales/oxideshop-user-documentation/installation/update/minor-update.rst

         |br|
         Background: Normally a minor update does not contain any breaking changes.
 All third-party modules will work as before after the update.
         |br|
-        However, in exceptional cases (for example, when updating from OXID eShop 6.1 to 6.2), changes can have an impact such that third-party modules no longer work.
+        However, in exceptional cases, changes can have an impact such that third-party modules no longer work.

    .. code:: bash